 The Confessional Classics

-Emo’s softer, heart-on-sleeve side produced some of its most lasting songs.
-Dashboard Confessional’s “Hands Down” turned an acoustic guitar into an arena weapon, while Taking Back Sunday’s “Cute Without the ‘E'” and Brand New’s “The Quiet Things That No One Ever Knows” captured the era’s romantic angst perfectly.
+Emo’s softer, heart-on-sleeve side produced some of its most lasting songs too.
+Dashboard Confessional’s “Hands Down” turned a single acoustic guitar into something that could fill an arena, and Taking Back Sunday’s “Cute Without the ‘E'” alongside Brand New’s “The Quiet Things That No One Ever Knows” nailed the era’s romantic angst better than almost anything else in the genre.

 | Song | Artist | Why It Endures |